📋 ANSWERS FROM LOCAL KC EXPERTS

 Yes — an off-track garage door is a falling hazard.
 The door can shift and drop with 150–400 lbs of force without warning.
 Do not operate it.
 Do not walk under it.
 Keep children and pets away.

-Off-track repair costs $150–$295 and is always a same-day job.
+Off-track repair is quoted with a free written estimate and is always a same-day job.
 The common causes in KC are hail or vehicle impact bending the track, worn rollers jumping the track, and a broken cable causing one side to fall.
 Off-track repair details →

 Do you offer 24/7 emergency garage door repair in Kansas City?